Arena-Independent Memory Bounds for Nash Equilibria in Reachability Games: Preliminaries

 Without memory, it is not possible to obtain an NE from $\vertex_0$ such that that $t_1$ and $t_2$ occur in its outcome.
 To visit both $t_1$ and $t_2$, memory is necessary as there is no simple history starting in $\vertex_0$ that visits both vertices (outcomes of memoryless strategy profiles are simple lassos).
 Therefore, memory is required to visit targets that cannot be connected via a simple history from the initial vertex.
 Memory is also required for another reason: it prevents $\player{3}$ and $\player{4}$ from having profitable deviations.
 Indeed, if $\playerOne$ plays without memory, then one of $\player{3}$ or $\player{4}$ would have an incentive to move to $\vertex_3$ to fulfil their objective.
 Thus, memory is useful to prevent the existence of profitable deviations (in this case via a punishment mechanism for players that deviate from the intended outcome).
 The role of memory for constrained NEs is explained further in~\cite{DBLP:conf/fsttcs/BrihayeGMR23}. $\lhd$ \end{example}

 The previous example shows that for Pareto optimal NEs (i.e., NEs whose cost profiles cannot be improved for a player without harming the cost of another), memory is necessary in general.
+Whether there always exists a memoryless NE in the games we consider is an open question.